 One of our properties, The Lodge at Sonoma Renaissance Resort & Spa, is currently subject to a \$20.0 million first mortgage loan held by Bank of America, N.A., an affiliate of Banc of America Securities LLC, which is a co-managing underwriter of this offering.
-We will use a portion of the net proceeds of this offering and the draw, on a pro forma basis, of \$4.5 million under our anticipated senior secured revolving credit facility, to repay our outstanding indebtedness under this mortgage loan.
+A portion of the net proceeds of this offering will be used to repay our outstanding indebtedness under this mortgage loan.

-One of our directors, Mr. Altobello, is also a director of Friedman, Billings, Ramsey Group, Inc., the parent company of Friedman, Billings, Ramsey & Co., Inc. Friedman, Billings, Ramsey & Co., Inc. is a lead managing underwriter of this offering.
+One of our directors, Mr. Altobello, is also a director of Friedman, Billings, Ramsey Group, Inc., the parent company of Friedman, Billings, Ramsey & Co., Inc. Friedman, Billings, Ramsey & Co., Inc. was the initial purchaser and placement agent in the July 2004 private placement.
+Friedman, Billings, Ramsey & Co., Inc. is a lead managing underwriter of this offering.